On the shape of Gaussian scale-free polymer networks: Network construction algorithms and Results

-{\bf{Scale-free dendrimer (SFD) algorithm.}} Within this algorithm, we start with a single node and pick its degree $k_1$ randomly according to the distribution (\ref{dis}) with condition $k_{min}=2$.
+Within this algorithm, we start with a single node and pick its degree $k_1$ randomly according to the distribution (\ref{dis}) with condition $k_{min}=2$.
 The $k_1$ nodes are thus connected to each of its outgoing links.
 Then, for each of these open nodes we again chose their degrees according to (\ref{dis}) and connect new open nodes to their outgoing links.
 The procedure is iterated by picking open vertices and prescribing degrees to them, until the total desired number of nodes $N$ is reached.
 At this stage, the network growth procedure is stopped and the degree $k=1$ is assigned to all the remaining open vertices.
 In this method, the probability to create a node with degree one is zero during the network growth process, but when the process stops the networks will contain the peripheral nodes with degree one.

 The examples of networks obtained on the basis of this algorithm are presented in Fig. \ref{snapnet}, they have a typical topology of tree-like hierarchical structures and resemble the regular dendrimers, cf. Fig. \ref{snapdend}.